Staging and grading of bile duct cancer

 Stage 2

-The tumour has grown into a blood vessel, or there is more than one tumour.
+There is 1 tumour that has grown into nearby blood vessels, or there is more than 1 tumour which may have grown into blood vessels.

 Stage 3